idvorkin/idvorkin.github.io/_td/adblocker_trojan.md

 _These mimicked the legitimate NodeJS-based database libraries, including jdb and db-json, but downloaded the malicious njRAT aka Bladabindi onto the user’s system._

 Here's a deep dive into how sophisticated the [attack can be]([https://blog.sonatype.com/bladabindi-njrat-rat-in-jdb.js-npm-malware).

-## Fixing

-- I uninstalled all plugins (though will likely re-install some of them)
-- Everything was good.
-- Now, I wonder if other things are compromised.